abelljms/abelljms/README.md

 - 🌱 I’m currently learning f.all
 - 💞️ I’m looking to collaborate on provdiing banking services
 - 📫 How to reach me is eeeasy abell AT chartered DOT org
+- anyone who says "this muppet has no idea...", yep, but i've been forced here by other software

 <!---
 abelljms/abelljms is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.